-I am a graduate student at Washington University in St. Louis, currently working on a Ph.D. in the Computer Science and Engineering Department under the guidance of Dr. William Yeoh.
+I am a Postdoctoral Fellow at the University of Alberta, fortunate to be working with Matthew Taylor as part of The Intelligent Robot Learning Laboratory.
+I completed my Ph.D. at Washington University in St. Louis in the Computer Science and Engineering Department under the guidance of William Yeoh.
 I obtained an M.S degree in Computer Science from New Mexico State University and a B.S. in Electronics Engineering from Universidad Mayor de San Andres.

 The objective of my research lies in studying the influence of human-agent-environment interaction and understanding how this interaction can benefit both humans and AI agents.